pharmbio/plaid/README.md

 ## Installation and Usage

 * Download and install [MiniZinc](https://www.minizinc.org/).
-* Clone this repo or download our model plate-design.mzn located in this repository.
+* Clone this repo OR download plate-design.mzn and empty-file.dzn.
-* Fill in the specific details of your experiment in a a copy of empty-file.dzn.
-Alternatively, you can modify any of the example .dzn files.
+* Fill in the specific details of your experiment in a empty-file.dzn.
+Alternatively, you can download and modify any of the example .dzn files.
 (TODO: add an example input file in JSON)